mrrogercampbell/technical-interview-workshop/README.md

      - Live Coding Interview

 ## Behavioral Interview
-Whereas behavioral challenges are pretty standard in all job interviews they are especially important when it comes to Software Engineering and Develop roles.
+Whereas behavioral interview are pretty standard in all job interviews they are especially important when it comes to Software Engineering and Development.
 There is a huge misconception that all Engineers and Developers like to code all night long in their parents' dark basement while surfacing the dark web.

 Ok..
 Well in some cases that might be true but as an Engineer or Developer in the workforce, you will be expected to work with a team.
 Sometimes that team will consist of other Engineers and developers or it might be non-technical people such as a Project Manager or even the company's CEO.